Governance: Audit & Supervisory Committee

 The Internal Audit Department and Full-time Audit & Supervisory Committee Members held monthly meetings to exchange views on internal audit reports.
 The Internal Audit Department also presented quarterly audit results at Committee meetings.

-Additionally, Committee Members attended internal auditor liaison meetings organized by the Internal Audit Department for 40 major operating companies in Japan.
-The General Manager of the Internal Audit Department participated in liaison meetings held by the Committee with Audit & Supervisory Board Members of these companies.
-These sessions facilitated information sharing and opinion exchange among all parties.
+In addition, Committee Members attended liaison meetings of internal auditors from 36 major operating companies in Japan organized by the Internal Audit Department, while the General Manager of the Internal Audit Department attended liaison meetings with Audit & Supervisory Board/Committee Members of the same major domestic operating companies.
+These sessions facilitated information sharing and the exchange of opinions among all parties.